Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Enriching the S_3 Quantum Double with EM-Exchange Symmetry

 \section{Enriching the \eqs{S_3} Quantum Double with EM-Exchange Symmetry}

-In this section, we describe how to extend the enlarged HGW model describing the $D(S_3)$ phase to a model describing the EM-exchange symmetry enriched $D(S_3)$ phase.
-We focus on this particular example, while the general construction is reported in a companian paper\cite{Fu2025}.
+Here we describe how to extend the enlarged HGW model describing the $D(S_3)$ phase to a model describing the EM-exchange symmetry-enriched $D(S_3)$ phase.
+We focus on this particular example, while the general construction is reported in a companion paper\cite{fu2025symmetryenrichedtopologicalphasesgauging}.

-It is known that the original Levin-Wen string-net model can describe SET phases upon replacing its input UFCs by multifusion categories\cite{heinrich2016symmetry, Chang2015, cheng2017exactly}.
-Nevertheless, such constructions have two limitations.
-First, they cannot manifest anyons' internal spaces, thereby unable to investigate symmetry actions on non-Abelian anyons properly.
-Second, they require a manual input of the global symmetries to be endowed on the topological phases rather than using only the input UFCs of the string-net model.
-Our SET model overcomes these two shortcomings because (1) it is based on the enlarged HGW model that manifests anyons' internal spaces by construction, and (2) it extracts the input multifusion categories from the original input UFCs of the enlarged HGW model without \textit{ad hoc} knowledge of the global symmetries to be endowed.
+The original Levin-Wen string-net model can describe SET phases if its input UFCs are multifusion categories\cite{heinrich2016symmetry, Chang2015, cheng2017exactly}; however, such models have two limitations.
+First, they cannot manifest anyons' internal spaces, thereby unable to investigate symmetry actions on nonabelian anyons properly.
+Second, they require a manual endowment of global symmetries on the topological phases rather than using only the input UFCs characterizing pure topological phases.
+Our SET model overcomes these two limitations because (1) it is based on the enlarged HGW model that manifests anyons' internal spaces, and (2) it promotes the input UFCs of the enlarged HGW model to multifusion categories without \textit{ad hoc} knowledge of the global symmetries to be imposed.

-In our companion work\cite{Fu2025}, we can first construct multifusion categories, each equipped with an appropriate isomorphism (necessary for defining symmetry sectors), from the input UFC $\Fus$ of the enlarged HGW model.
-Then, by replacing $\Fus$ with one of these derived multifusion category together with a chosen isomorphism as the input data of the enlarged HGW model, we obtain a lattice exactly solvable model of an SET phase.
-This model is reviewed in Appendix \ref{sec:multifusion}.
+In our companion work\cite{fu2025symmetryenrichedtopologicalphasesgauging}, we can first derive multifusion categories, each equipped with an appropriate isomorphism (necessary for defining symmetry sectors), from the input UFC $\Fus$ of the enlarged HGW model.
+Then, by replacing $\Fus$ with one of these derived multifusion category together with a chosen isomorphism as the input data of the enlarged HGW model, we obtain an exactly solvable lattice model of an SET phase.
+This model is reviewed in Appendix \ref{sec:review}.

-Such a multifusion category is constructed from the irreducible bimodules over the Frobenius algebra objects of $\Fus$.
-The technical details can be found in Ref. \cite{Fu2025}.
-Here, we focus on the case where $\Fus = \Vec(S_3)$, as described in the previous section.
-For the model describing the EM-exchange symmetry enriched $D(S_3)$ phase, we directly adopt from Ref. \cite{Fu2025} the corresponding input multifusion category equipped with the necessary isomorphism derived from $\Vec(S_3)$.
-This multifusion category can be arranged in a $2\times 2$ matrix:
+Such a multifusion category is derived from the irreducible bimodules over certain Frobenius algebra objects of $\Fus$ \cite{fu2025symmetryenrichedtopologicalphasesgauging}.
+Here, we focus on the case where $\Fus = \Vec(S_3)$.
+For the model describing the EM-exchange symmetry-enriched $D(S_3)$ phase, we directly adopt from Ref. \cite{fu2025symmetryenrichedtopologicalphasesgauging} the corresponding input multifusion category equipped with the necessary isomorphism derived from $\Vec(S_3)$.
+This multifusion category can take a $2\times 2$ matrix form: